Skip to content

 Battlestar Galactica: The Complete Series (1978-1979) – Reviews

-It may have only run one season but Glen A. Larson’s sprawling saga of a ragtag fleet of ships fleeing genocide was must-see TV back in the 70s.
+It may have only run one season, but Glen A. Larson’s sprawling saga of a ragtag fleet of ships fleeing genocide was must-see TV back in the 70s.
 I had my Battlestar Galactica lunch pail and a toy chest full of action figures and spaceships, and my friends and I would have heated arguments on who would win in a fight, Starbuck or Han Solo.
-(I hadn’t got around to watching Star Trek yet so Kirk wasn’t even in the running) Sure the show was immensely derivative of Star Wars only with a Mormon slant, but that didn’t stop it from being fun escapist fare.
-Unfortunately being an insanely expensive show, and with a producer who should have left more of the writing to others, the show was not built to last.
+(I hadn’t gotten around to watching Star Trek yet, so Kirk wasn’t even in the running) Sure, the show was immensely derivative of Star Wars, only with a Mormon slant, but that didn’t stop it from being fun escapist fare.
+Unfortunately, being an insanely expensive show, and with a producer who should have left more of the writing to others, the show was not built to last.
 Below you will find links to my reviews of the adventures of Commander Adama, Apollo and Starbuck as they look, “For a shining planet known as Earth.”

 Saga of the Star WorldSaga of a Star World

-In the series’s pilot “Saga of a Star World” the evil race of Cylons attempt to wipe out humanity, but a ragtag group of ships flees across space in the hopes of finding a new home.
+In the series’s pilot “Saga of a Star World,” the evil race of Cylons attempts to wipe out humanity, but a ragtag group of ships flees across space in the hopes of finding a new home.

 Lost Planet of the GodsLost Planet of the Gods

-In “Lost Planet of the Gods” fleeing from the Cylons forces humanity’s last hope seeks for clues to the location of the 13th Colony.
+In “Lost Planet of the Gods,” fleeing from the Cylons forces, humanity’s last hope seeks clues to the location of the 13th Colony.

 The Lost WarriorThe Lost Warrior

-In “The Lost Warrior” Apollo crash lands on a planet that resembles the American Old West and will have facedown Red-Eye, a Cylon gunslinger on the payroll of a local thug.
+In “The Lost Warrior,” Apollo crash-lands on a planet that resembles the American Old West and will have to face down Red-Eye, a Cylon gunslinger on the payroll of a local thug.

 The Long PatrolThe Long Patrol